MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 The following methods are available for all distributions:

 -   name - a string of the distribution name.
 Eg. 'Weibull'
--   parameter names - varies by distribution.
-Eg. dist.mu will provide the mu parameter in the above example.
+-   parameter_names - varies by distribution.
+Eg. ['alpha','beta','gamma'] would be returned for Weibull
 -   parameters - returns an array of parameters.
 These are in the order specified in the bullet points above, so for Lognormal it would return [mu,sigma].
+-   alpha, beta, gamma, lambda, mu, sigma - these vary by distribution but will return the value of their respective parameter.
+Eg. dist.mu would return 5 in the above example.
 -   mean
 -   variance
 -   standard_deviation